tanaytejush/Multi-Tenant-E-Commerce-Platform-/README.md

 - Inline order item management
 - Custom user admin with tenant information

-## Security Considerations
+## Security Notes

-1. **JWT Token Security**:
+A few things to keep in mind:

+**Tokens**
-   - Tokens expire after 1 hour
+- Access tokens expire after 1 hour
-   - Refresh tokens valid for 7 days
+- Refresh tokens are valid for 7 days
-   - Use HTTPS in production
+- Always use HTTPS in production

-2. **Password Security**:
+**Passwords**
-   - Django's password validation enabled
+- Using Django's built-in password validation
-   - Passwords hashed using PBKDF2
+- Passwords are hashed with PBKDF2

-3. **CORS**:
+**CORS**
+- Right now CORS is set to allow all origins for development
-   - Configure `CORS_ALLOW_ALL_ORIGINS = False` in production
+- In production, set `CORS_ALLOW_ALL_ORIGINS = False` and specify your actual frontend domain
-   - Specify allowed origins

-4. **Environment Variables**:
+**Environment Variables**
-   - Never commit `.env` file
+- Don't commit the `.env` file to git
-   - Use strong SECRET_KEY in production
+- Use a strong SECRET_KEY in production (not the default one)

 ## Production Deployment

-For production deployment:
+Before deploying to production, you'll want to:

-1. Set `DEBUG=False` in `.env`
+- Set `DEBUG=False` in `.env`
-2. Configure proper database (PostgreSQL recommended)
-3. Set up proper SECRET_KEY
+- Switch to a proper database like PostgreSQL
+- Use a strong SECRET_KEY
-4. Configure ALLOWED_HOSTS
+- Configure ALLOWED_HOSTS
-5. Set up static file serving
+- Set up static file serving
-6. Use HTTPS
+- Use HTTPS
-7. Configure CORS properly
-8. Set up proper logging
-9. Use production-grade server (Gunicorn, uWSGI)
+- Fix CORS settings (don't use ALLOW_ALL in production)
+- Add logging
+- Use a production server like Gunicorn or uWSGI
-10. Set up reverse proxy (Nginx)
+- Set up a reverse proxy (Nginx)

 ## License